ArchitectsBenthem Crouwel Architekten

 LocationAlmere, The Netherlands

-From the architect.
+Text description provided by the architects.
 The house was designed for an unusual homes competition held by De Fantasie in Almere.
 The brief was to design a house without taking into account current building regulations.

 All prize-winners were awarded a plot of land on loan for five years.
 This meant that the house and its foundations had to be easy to dismantle.